Bayesian nonparametric estimation of the spectral density of a long or intermediate memory Gaussian process: Proof of Theorem Proof of Theorem 4.2

 Since $f_{0}\in\So(\beta,L)$, and for the particular choice of $\bar{k}_{n}$ above,

 and

 Let

 and $g_{n}=1-f_{0n}/f$.
 Then $f-f_{0}=f_{0}b_{n}+fg_{n}$, where $b_{n}$ and $g_{n}$ are bounded as follows.
-From \eqref{eq:theta0l}, one gets that, for $n$ large enough, $|b_{n}|_{\infty}\leq C\bar{k}_{n}^{1/2-\beta}$, and
+From (\ref{eqtheta0l}), one gets that, for $n$ large enough, $|b_{n}|_{\infty}\leq C\bar {k}_{n}^{1/2-\beta}$, and

-according to \eqref{eq:theta0l2}.
+according to (\ref{eqtheta0l2}).
 In addition since $1-x\leq-\log x$, for $x>0$,

-Moreover, since $\tr\left\{ (A+B)^{2}\right\} \leq2\tr A^{2}+2\tr B^{2}$ for square matrices $A$ and $B$, one has
+Moreover, since $\tr\{ (A+B)^{2}\} \leq2\tr A^{2}+2\tr B^{2}$ for square matrices $A$ and~$B$, one has

-where $c$ may be chosen as small as necessary, since $k_{0}$ is arbritrarily large.
-Note that the first two terms above come from (\ref{whit0}) in Lemma \ref{whittles}, and the third term comes from Lemma \ref{lem:unifTR2}.
+where $c$ may be chosen as small as necessary, since $k_{0}$ is arbitrarily large.
+Note that the first two terms above come from (\ref{whit0}) in Lemma~\ref{whittles}, and the third term comes from Lemma~\ref{lemunifTR2}.